MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 Diagnostics that are computed every time-step should normally be defined in the ``field_def_diags.xml`` file.

-..topic:: Other field definition files
+.. topic:: Other field definition files

    Other field definition files include the ``lfric_dictionary.xml`` file which lists prognostic fields (some of which may also be